pytexas/PyTexasBackend/README.md

 export FRONTEND_DIR=/path/to/PyTexas2017
 ```

-After your pull request is accepting on the frontend, update package.json with your git hash to release it.
+After your pull request is accepted on the frontend, update package.json with your git hash to release it.

 ### Developing with a local conference app